 9.2

-One issue is PrivateVPN’s policy hasn’t been verified by an independent audit or a public court case.
+PrivateVPN’s policy hasn’t been verified by an independent audit or a public court case.
 Other VPNs pay reputable companies to perform audits on their policies, which prove that they’re followed.
-I understand that PrivateVPN is a smaller company, but I hope this is done in the future.
+I understand that PrivateVPN is a smaller company, but I hope this issue will be addressed in the future.
 A court case could also verify the policy, but the company can’t control that.
 On the other hand, PrivateVPN has a good reputation, and I trust them to be responsible with my data.

 Torrenting — Great Speeds on P2P Networks